princjef/irontask/docs/api/interfaces/serializedtask.md

 ### currentRunStartTime

-ISO date string representing the time when the current run of the job began, if there is a current run.
+ISO date string representing the time when the current run of the task began, if there is a current run.

-It will be present for any job which has begun running but has not yet finished for any reason, including because it was disabled while running.
+It will be present for any task which has begun running but has not yet finished for any reason, including because it was disabled while running.
 It will only be defined if there is an uncompleted run of the task.

 <b>Signature:</b>